Skip to main content

 Who licenses childcare centers in Utah?

 The Utah Office of Child Care (UOCC), in partnership with the Division of Child and Family Services (DCFS), licenses childcare centers under R430.
 Licensing inspections review staff qualifications, facility safety, ratio compliance, and recordkeeping.
-Check with UOCC or DCFS directly for current requirements and any recent rule updates.
+Check with UOCC or DCFS directly for current requirements.

 How does the Utah subsidy program work for childcare centers?

 Utah's Child Care Assistance Program (CCAP) is CCDF-funded and administered by DCFS.
 Payments flow through DCFS, and centers submit attendance records to verify care provided during each billing period.
-Contact DCFS for current submission format requirements and payment schedules.
+Contact DCFS for current submission requirements.

 What are the staff-to-child ratio requirements in Utah?